 As the British rule in Rajasthan established stronger control alliances were formed y their end with the already existing princely states a chiefly entities which were during the 19th century.
 The local rulers accepted British sovereignty in exchange for local autonomy and Maratha protection.
 This was done keeping in mind the age-old Mughal traditions that has been followed over the years and also due to its strategic positioning of the region of Ajmer.
 In the year 1817-1818, the British government concluded all the treaties regarding the alliances with almost all the states of Rajasthan which marked the commencement of British rule in Rajasthan.

-Post Independence History of Rajasthan
+Post Independence History

 The current state of Rajasthan took shape in 7 different stages.
 It was in 1948 that different parts of Rajasthan came together as one which were Kota, Pratapgarh, Dungarpur, Kishangarh, Banswara, etc. by 1949 the remainder of the states of Rajasthan agreed together to sign the instrument of accession.
 The princes of the former royalty were granted a good amount of remuneration constitutionally and various privileges as privy purses which helped them in discharging them from their duty and obligations.
 In 1970 when Indira Gandhi was serving as the prime minister of India she abolished the privy purses by abolishing them by 1971.
 The bygone princes used the word Maharaj which had no value and was only seen as a status symbol.
 Finally, a democratically elected government runs the state with 33 districts, 222 towns, 105 subdivisions, around 38,000 different villages and 241 tehsils.